 You’re welcomed with a freshly husked coconut to drink as you’re led to your room.
 A laid-back, relaxed Caribbean ambiance seems to permeate the whole island.
 Meals are buffet-style and the emphasis is on fresh local seafood, so expect lobster and prawns.

 There’s a plethora of activities for those who want them.
 Shaded bicycle trails snake around the island; the hotel also offers nature walks during which you’ll be introduced to the island’s vegetation and wildlife (look out for iguanas, sloths and, at certain times of year, hatching turtles).
-Explore a nearby mangrove by boat, or take part in diving, snorkeling, tennis and golf.
+Explore a nearby mangrove by boat, or take part in diving, snorkelling, tennis and golf.
 One of the standout experiences involves a night-time boat trip out to sea, where you’ll swim in pitch-black water that suddenly blazes into life with bioluminescence.

 This isn’t a large resort, and you won’t find any structured entertainment schedule, dedicated children’s activities, or blaring music come evening.
 I was mostly content to wade out to the cabañas that are set just offshore from Punta Faro’s horseshoe of private beach, and lounge in a hammock suspended in the water — it was deliciously cooling.